Capsulorrhaphy for Revisionary Breast Surgery

 Paul E. Chasan, MD; and Cameron S. Francis, BS

 Despite more than 3 million breast implant surgeries performed to date, the common sequela of implant malposition is a problem to which little attention has been paid in the literature.
 It can be treated predictably and relatively simply with capsulorrhaphy and mirror-image capsulotomy.
-Additionally, capsulorrhaphy can be used to reduce the size of the implant pocket when changing to a smaller implant.
+Additionally, capsulorrhaphy or internal bra can be used to reduce the size of the implant pocket when changing to a smaller implant.

 Methods: Several capsulorrhaphy techniques have emerged that allow a more precise result with less effort.
 In almost all cases of implant malposition, a mirror-image capsulotomy was performed to decrease the tension on the capsulorrhaphy repair.
 Silicone gel–filled implants were placed in all cases.